nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Edits income with specified fields

 - Example: `edit 2 t/i a/150.00 da/22-10-2022`
-    - The income at the 2nd position will have its amount and date edited
+    - The income at the 2nd position will have its amount and date edited.
 - Expected: `Edited Entry: Monthly Allowance; Date: 02-01-2022; Amount: 150.00; Tag: Allowance`

 ![EditCommandIncome](images/ug/EditCommandIncome.png)